A-kly/School-Vault/SOC 225/Lecture 1.md

 	- Respect other people's space
 	- etc.
 - Why do we know?
-## How do you know what the norms ARE?
+## How Do You Know what the Norms ARE?
-- Observation + immitation
+- Observation + imitation
 - Education
 - Correction / feedback
 - Breakdown